andreafabrizi/DNSProxy/README.md

 ;; SERVER: 127.0.0.1#53(127.0.0.1)
 ;; MSG SIZE  rcvd: 46
 ```
-Once listeners have been tested you may safely replace the actual instances of
+Once listeners have been verified to work, you may safely replace instances of
-"/etc/resolv.conf" to direct DNS requests against DNSP daemon by inserting the
+"/etc/resolv.conf" to direct requests against DNSProxy daemon by inserting the
 following line and remove other _"nameserver"_ entries already present:
 ```
 nameserver 127.0.0.1